machineid-io/swarm-machineid-template/README.md

 Most users generate a free org key from the dashboard.

-If you are building meta-agents or automated back-ends that need to bootstrap from zero, you can create an org + key programmatically:
+If you're building meta-agents or automated backends, you can create an org programmatically:

 ```bash
 curl -X POST https://machineid.io/api/v1/org/create \